 In 2003, State Street Corporation recognized that not all jobs required a college degree.
 They had been recruiting 4-year college graduates for middle-skill roles, but found employee retention to be a challenge.
 At the same time, they also wanted to tap into non-traditional talent pipelines.
 State Street decided to partner with Year Up to see if the program was a solution to their needs.

 State Street initially hosted several IT interns at their Boston headquarters and quickly saw benefits in employee retention and engagement.
 They then piloted a custom track in Fund Accounting, expanding the relationship to provide a reliable pipeline of middle-skill talent.
 The financial operations pilot, and the years following, proved that the partnership was not only good for corporate responsibility but also an investment with clear returns in talent acquisition and retention.

-– Mike Scannell, Head of Corporate Citizenship, Talent Acquisition, and Global Inclusion at State Street
+Mike Scannell, Head of Corporate Citizenship, Talent Acquisition, Global Inclusion, State Street

 State Street Corporation is the second oldest financial institution in the United States, serving more than 100 global markets and responsible for 11 percent of the world’s assets.